-5.1.3 Calibration Plan for imaging and SDI+
+5.2.1 Calibration Plan for imaging and SDI+

 For imaging observations, a variety of calibration frames will be taken, archived and updated at regular intervals.
-The details are described in the NaCo Calibration Plan.
+The details are described in the NACO Calibration Plan.

-- o Nightly zero points (provided it is clear) in J, H and Ks with the S27 objective and visual dichroic.
+- O Nightly zero points (provided it is clear) in J, H and Ks with the S27 or S13 objective and visual dichroic.
 Zero points in Lp and Mp with the L27 objective and zero points in the J, H and Ks filters with either the S13 or S54 objectives and other dichroics will be taken when these modes are used.
 Observations in J, H and Ks will be done with the detector in Double_RdRstRd and observations in Lp and Mp will be done in Uncorr.
 Zero points in all other filters and readout modes are not supported by the calibration plan, and users should prepare the necessary OBs.
 These calibrations aim to provide a photometric accuracy of 5%.
 Users needing higher accuracy should provide standard stars OBs that will be executed either immediately before or after their observations.
 The time spent doing these observations will be charged to the user. - Extinction coefficients for J, H and Ks filters.
 The observatory does not measure extinction every night.
-Instead, the observatory has calculated the average extinction from data that have been taken since operations began (E. Mason et al., Paranal NIR Extinction Coefficients, in the Proceedings of the 2007 ESO Instrument Calibration Workshop, p 439-442, Springer) - Twilight Flat Fields in all filters.
-Observations in J, H and Ks will be taken with the detector in Double_RdRstRd, observations in Mp, Lp, NB_3.74 and NB_4.05 will be done in Uncorr and observations with the remaining narrow or intermediate band filters will be done in FowlerNsamp.
-Because of the difficulty in taking twilight flats with NaCo, some setups (filter + objective) may be missed.
-In these cases, the daytime lamp flats can be used as an alternative. - Lamp flats in all filters, objectives and readout modes, with the exception of Mp, Lp, NB_3.74 and NB_4.05. - o Detector darks in all readout modes and DITs as required.
+Instead, the observatory has calculated the average extinction from data that have been taken since operations began (E. Mason et al., Paranal NIR Extinction Coefficients, in the Proceedings of the 2007 ESO Instrument Calibration Workshop, p 439-442, Springer) - o Internal Flat Fields in all filters and weekly J,H,Ks/S27DCR for instrument checks.
+Long wavelength flats will be taken on the sky, but only when observations with the corresponding set-up are executed during the night.
+Observations in J, H and Ks will be taken with the detector in Double_RdRstRd, observations in Mp, Lp, NB_3.74 and NB_4.05 will be done in Uncorr. - o Detector darks in all readout modes and DITs as required.

-5.1.4 Pipeline for imaging
+5.2.2 Pipeline for imaging